Construction is our summer theme in 2017.

 Date: TBA, to be set when the pool opens for the summer

 Time: 4-7 p.m.

-We will be studying the science behind Superheroes.
-Experiments will be led by library staff.
+We will be building a variety of things.
+Science, Technology, Engineering, Arts, Mathematics - let's try them all.
+The programs will be led by library staff.
 Students age 7 - Up are welcome.

 You must sign up to attend.